TheForeverLost/PokemonShowdownBot/README.md

 1. you can check out the various projects by smogon here<br>
    [![](https://avatars2.githubusercontent.com/u/5144145?s=200&v=4)](https://github.com/smogon)

-2. For emulating the aws lambda function on my pc , I have used the [lambci/lamda:python3.6](https://hub.docker.com/r/lambci/lambda) docker image which is an abstraction of the aws lambda environment
+2. For emulating the aws lambda function on my pc , I have built the a docker image for the application using the [uwsgi-nginx-flask](https://hub.docker.com/r/tiangolo/uwsgi-nginx-flask/).
+This allows more freedon of customization than [lambci/lamda:python3.6](https://hub.docker.com/r/lambci/lambda) docker image which is an abstraction of the aws lambda environment though the latter gives a much more similar environment to aws lambda services